babybeet/angular-simple-tooltip/README.md

 }
 ```

-The above example is very contrived, a better use case would be for when you need to manually create many `<circle>` and `<path>` SVG elements to render a network of some sort, and you need to display details about each node or edge when you hover over them, in this case, you can use `TooltipService` APIs to programatically show/hide tooltips on mouseover/mouseout.
+The above example is very contrived, a better use case would be for when you need to manually create many `<circle>` and `<path>` SVG elements to render a network of some sort, and you need to display details about each node or edge when you hover over them, in this case, you can use `TooltipService` APIs to programmatically show/hide tooltips on mouseover/mouseout.